Gray Lock

-Chief Gray Lock (or Greylock, born Wawanotewat, Wawanolet, or Wawanolewat), (c.
+Chief Gray Lock (Grey Lock or Greylock, born Wawanotewat, Wawanolewat, or Wawanolet), (c.
 1670 – c.
-1750), was a Western Abenaki warrior chieftain of Woronoco/Pocumtuck ancestry who came to lead the Missisquoi Abenaki band.
+1750), was an Abenaki warrior chieftain of Woronoco/Pocumtuck ancestry who came to lead the Missisquoi Abenaki band.
 Born near what is now Westfield, Massachusetts, he eventually became the most illustrious and prominent leader to arise among the dwindling Waranoak, once the predominant original inhabitants of the central Connecticut River Valley in today's New England region.

 Dummer's War

 The mid-1720s conflict known as Dummer's War (also known as Greylock's War, Three Years War, Lovewell's War, Father Rale's War, or the 4th Indian War) was a series of battles and raids between the region's English colonists and groups of the Wabanaki Confederacy.
 Chief Gray Lock rose to prominence during this period, marshaling and organizing Native resistance based along the lower Otter Creek and, further to the northwest, on the Missisquoi near today's Swanton, Vermont, both in what is now Vermont.